 Let’s review some different ways we can give our design elements emphasis to create a clear visual hierarchy with focus and flow:

 You’ve heard the phrase’ the squeaky wheel gets the grease’.
 Put differently, the biggest design element gets the attention.
 Enlarging an object’s size (its dimensions) and scale (its size in relationship to other objects) is one of the easiest and most effective ways to give it visual importance.

 Here, Erin Lancaster’s upsized design elements — both off-the-page typography and a large photograph — make the subject of the spread immediately clear.

 On the other hand, design elements that aren’t as important or that you want to de-emphasize can be reduced in size to make them less visible — and therefore lower in the visual hierarchy.

 As with any design principle, balance and moderation are key.
 You can overwhelm a design with a focal point that’s too large, or compromise usability with secondary information that’s too small.

 We’re visually drawn to color, especially when it’s used strategically to highlight important information or imagery.
-A bright splash of a color like red or yellow, for example, is hard to miss — whether it’s on a traffic sign on the side of the road or a flyer hanging in your local coffee shop.
+A bright splash of color, like red or yellow, is hard to miss, whether on a traffic sign on the side of the road, or a flyer hanging in your local coffee shop.